HIV Disease Treatment & Management

 Studies on the initiation of antiretroviral therapy

 An analysis of a series of 18 prospective cohort studies in the United Kingdom found that deferring combination antiretroviral therapy until patients reached a CD4 cell count of 251-350 cells/μL was associated with higher rates of AIDS and death than starting therapy at 351-450 cells/μL.
 The adverse effect of deferring treatment increased with decreasing CD4 cell count threshold.
-The researchers suggested than the minimum threshold for initiating treatment should be 350 CD4+ T cells/μL rather than 200/μL.[85]
+The researchers suggested that the minimum threshold for initiating treatment should be 350 CD4+ T cells/μL rather than 200/μL.
+[115]

 This finding was echoed in a Haitian study (a resource-limited setting), where early initiation of antiretroviral therapy significantly decreased the rates of death and incident tuberculosis.
 Initiating antiretroviral therapy treatment during early phases of disease (CD4+ T-cell count between 200/μL and 350/μL) was found to increase survival in Haitians compared with waiting until CD4+ T cells fell below 200/μL.[86]